-Just as for any other analytical technique, good sample preparation is essential for performing high-quality chemical analysis using X-ray fluorescence (XRF).
-Whichever samples are being assessed – loose or pressed powders, fused beads, solid samples or liquids – finding the right approach to sample preparation is the first, and one of the most important, steps in achieving accurate and reproducible results.
+Good sample preparation is essential for performing high-quality chemical analysis using X-ray fluorescence (XRF).
+Whichever samples are being assessed – loose or pressed powders, fused beads, solid samples or liquids – finding the right approach to sample preparation for XRF is the first, and one of the most important, steps in achieving accurate and reproducible results.

-Did you know that proper sample preparation greatly increases the accuracy of the analytical results?
-Unlike other analytical techniques, XRF analysis does not require extensive sample preparation work.
-The methods are rather inexpensive, straightforward, fast, easy to learn and automated.
-It then allows the operator to perform other valuable tasks in the laboratory.
+Sample preparation greatly increases the accuracy of the analytical results and unlike other analytical techniques, XRF analysis does not require extensive sample preparation work.
+Sample preparation methods are inexpensive, straightforward, fast, easy to learn and automated.
+Allowing the operator to perform other valuable tasks in the laboratory.

 Malvern Panalytical – your partner in sample preparation